bsewp045/Diagrams-Code-Presentation/docs/content.md

 ---
-title: Diagrams Package
+title: Diagrams Package In Python
-subtitle: Draw the cloud system architecture in python
+subtitle: A sophisticated approach to creating diagrams
 author: Bhavika Sewpal
 date: \today
 ---

 # Motivation

+- Faster than methods that involve manually inserting and editing the images
+- Automatic alignment of the icons and arrows
-- Consistency (same icons)
+- Consistency of icons
-- Easy to update
+- Easy to make updates
-- Keep track of changes in the diagram
+- Easy to monitor changes in the diagram
+- Can be included as part of a project in a github repository as python code

 # Purpose
 - Diagrams let you draw the cloud system architecture in Python code